 Dear shareholders!
 On behalf of all employees of Unipro PJSC, I would like to express my gratitude for your trust.
 Your active support will enable us to succeed in meeting the Company's targets.

-Best regards, Maxim Shirokov, Chief Executive Officer, Unipro PJSC of the total electric power generation across Moscow and Moscow Region is provided by Shaturskaya GRES anniversary of Shaturskaya GRES will be celebrated on 25 July 2020
+Best regards, Maxim Shirokov, Chief Executive Officer, Unipro PJSC across Moscow and Moscow Region is provided by Shaturskaya GRES

 COMPANY PROFILE